I wouldn't give it up for anything in the world. It won't last forever, either.

 But the memories will."

-Dennis Carl Wilson (December 4, 1944 - December 28, 1983) was an American musician, best known as the drummer and a founding member of The Beach Boys.
+Dennis Carl Wilson (December 4, 1944 — December 28, 1983) was an American musician born in Inglewood, California.
+He is best known as the drummer and a founding member of The Beach Boys.
 The middle Wilson brother - between Brian and Carl, he only learned the drums when the band formed, and as a result his drumming abilities were limited.
 Despite that, he would become far and away the most popular member during the band's initial fame, particularly with girls.
 In the earlier years he was generally given at least one lead vocal on most Beach Boys albums, and was a strong supporter of Brian Wilson even up to SMiLE.

 After SMiLE collapsed and Brian Wilson began to recede into the background, Dennis had to step up and from Friends onwards he became an accomplished song-writer in his own right, to the point where he is generally considered to be the second-most talented songwriter in The Beach Boys, behind Brian.
 Among the stand-out songs he would write for The Beach Boys include "Little Bird" from Friends, "Be With Me" from 20/20, "Slip On Through" and "Forever" from Sunflower, "Wouldn't It Be Nice To Live Again" (which was intended for Surf's Up, but remained unreleased until it was included on the Made In California box set in 2013), "Cuddle Up" from Carl and the Passions "So Tough", "Love Surrounds Me" and "Baby Blue" from L.A.
 Light Album.
 Furthermore, Wilson starred in the critically acclaimed film Two-Lane Blacktop alongside James Taylor, and co-wrote "You Are So Beautiful" with Billy Preston in 1974, which would end up as a major hit for Joe Cocker.